Info for New Students

 Is Pilates for me?

 Absolutely!
 Pilates is a safe, sane and supremely smart way to transform and align your body.
-It can ease back pain and tone trouble spots.
+It can ease back pain and reduce inflammation.
 While it is certainly challenging, it is designed for everyone, no matter your age, ability or body type.
 We work with everyone, from the completely sedentary and seriously injured, to professional athletes.
 We offer small class sizes and private sessions.

 To begin to see meaningful results, we recommend that you train 2-3 times a week.
 With this frequency you feel and start to see results in about a month.
 Your posture will improve and you’ll feel simultaneously more grounded and energized.
 Not too shabby!

 To get started, register for our Basics class on Saturday at noon.
 Attending our PHC Basics class is a requirement if you have never done Pilates on the Reformer before.